skypjack/entt/docs/md/entity.md

   void operator()(entt::entity, const T &);
   ```

   The output archive can freely decide how to serialize the data.
-The register
+The registry
   is not affected at all by the decision.

 * An input archive, the one used when restoring a snapshot, must expose a